eclipse-cdt-cloud/vscode-trace-extension/README.md

 ![open-trace][open-trace]

-2 tabs will be visible: `Traces` and `Views`.
+Two tabs will be visible: `Traces` and `Views`.
 The `Traces` tab will show all available traces on the trace server.

 The `Views` tab shows all the available views for the selected trace.
 Click on a view to open the view under the timeline.

 ![open-output][open-output]

-## Package as VsCode extension
+## Package as a VSCode extension (.vsix)

-To package it as VsCode extension, run the command `yarn vsce:package`.
+To package it as VSCode extension, run the command `yarn vsce:package`.
 If you get errors about case-sensitive files, just delete the node_modules folder and run `yarn` again.

 The packaging will produce a `vscode-trace-extension-x.x.x.vsix` file in the subdirectory `vscode-trace-extension` of the repository.

-## Running the extension in VsCode, VsCodium or Theia application
+## Running the extension in VSCode, VsCodium or Theia application

-The packaged VSIX file can be installed in an existing `VsCode`, `VsCodium` or `Theia` application by using [Install from a vsix][install].
+The packaged VSIX file can be installed in an existing `VSCode`, `VSCodium` or `Theia` application by using [Install from a vsix][install].

 The trace server needs to be started separately as described [here](#run-the-trace-server).